-We're sorry, but this job has been placed on hold.
+We're sorry, but this job has been closed.
 See other open jobs at Twilio Inc.

 Senior Visual Designer